onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 The communication graph is embodied in the form of a [`PDM_part_to_part_t`](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_formation/user_manual/comm_graph/ptp.html#ptp) instance.

-If you recall, a Part-to-part object is built by specifying the partitions on both sides, as well as the graph Part1 -> Part2.
+If you recall, a Part-to-part structure is built by specifying the partitions on both sides, as well as the graph Part1 -> Part2.

 In this case, *Part1* represents the source mesh and *Part2* the target point cloud.